kingdido999/zooming/README.md

 # Image Zoom

 Image zooming with pure JavaScript.
 No dependencies needed.

-This project is still under development.
 [Demo](http://desmonding.me/image-zoom/)

 ## How to use